Where do I begin? Do I give statistics? Do I tell you everything will be okay? Because I don’t really know.

 Although I follow the news to stay updated, I find social media exhausting.
 Many idiots (and I’m sugarcoating) believe they make a difference by clicking share.
 It’s time we think twice… No, wait.
 Maybe think about it for two days.

 If your post can add to the panic, maybe it’s not the time to be a “superhero” because – NEWS FLASH – having a Facebook account doesn’t make you a qualified healthcare professional.
-And if your post has magically turned the coronavirus into a white hating the black or a black hating the white thing, please go to your room and close the door.

 I believe we should leave the information sharing to the professionals like journalists, doctors, scientists, and the government.
 President Cyril Ramaphosa has stepped up to the plate like a true leader and deserves a big hug.
 No, sorry.
 An elbow bump.